 Mr. Donut right next to Akabane Station in Akabane.

-A Mister Donut “set” from 2001.
+A Mister Donut “set” from back in 2001.
 Today’s donuts are a bit more colorful + themed.

 Donuts @ Tokyo Station